SouthbankSoftware/proofable/docs/anchor.md

 <a name="anchor.AnchorRequest"></a>

 ### AnchorRequest
-AnchorRequest represents an anchor request
+AnchorRequest represents a request to get information for the given anchor type

 | Field | Type | Label | Description |